Head Start

 Eligibility Guidelines

-- Children from birth to age five who are from families with incomes below the poverty guidelines are eligible for Head Start and Early Head Start services.
+• Children from birth to age five who are from families with incomes below the poverty guidelines are eligible for Head Start and Early Head Start services.

-- We also accept children with special needs.
+• We welcome children with special needs.

 Schedule an Intake Appointment